-Not only does Hendel move her talk of Agnon from the third to the first person, thus attributing the things said to herself, but interestingly, the final sentence, "I do that which has been prescribed for me: I have been given such and such letters to write with and I write with them," precisely reiterates what Agnon himself said in his thank you speech given at the Hebrew University of Jerusalem when he was awarded the Irving and Bertha Newman Prize by New York University in 1963.7 rated Agnon's words into her own from a position of self-effacement and admiration.
+Not only does Hendel move her talk of Agnon from the third to the first person, thus attributing the things said to herself, but interestingly, the final sentence, "I do that which has been prescribed for me: I have been given such and such letters to write with and I write with them," precisely reiterates what Agnon himself said in his thank you speech given at the Hebrew University of Jerusalem when he was awarded the Irving and Bertha Newman Prize by New York University in 1963.

+At first glance, it seems as though Hendel internalized and incorporated Agnon's words into her own from a position of self-effacement and admiration.
 But her words, heard like Agnon's in an acceptance speech at a literary prize-giving ceremony-the Agnon Prize, at that!-blur the literary, biographical, and gender distinctions between the two writers.
 Hendel aligns herself with the Agnonic position of total dedication to writing, with the writer who has been given "such and such letters to write with" and writes with them.